Nathancgy/build-llms-from-scratch/transformer/README.md

 ## Model Customization

-You can adjust the model hyperparameters in `train_lm.py` to:
+You can customize the model by:

-- Change the vocabulary size
-- Modify the model architecture (layers, dimensions, etc.)
-- Adjust training parameters (batch size, learning rate, etc.)
+1. Modifying the parameters in the `# Model Configuration Parameters` section at the top of `model.py`
+2. Importing and overriding specific parameters in `train_lm.py` for training experiments
-- Use your own text dataset for training
+3. Using your own text dataset by placing text files in the `data/` directory

-To use your own dataset, place text files in the `data/` directory and modify the `text_files` variable in the `main()` function of `train_lm.py`.
+To use your own dataset, place text files in the `data/` directory and modify the appropriate section in the `main()` function of `train_lm.py`.

 ## Learning Resources